-Fourteen seasons strong, Hot Ones has become something of a YouTube sensation.
-Like Between Two Ferns or some of the best episodes of Seinfeld, the show derives its comic gold from seemingly nothing it all.
-There’s spontaneity, surprisingly interesting small talk, and occasional revelation or two, all set to the requisite watering eyes and nose blowing that come with eating hot wings.
+With 20 seasons so far, Hot Ones has become something of a YouTube sensation.
+Like Between Two Ferns or some of the best episodes of Seinfeld, the show derives its comic gold from seemingly nothing at all.
+There’s spontaneity, surprisingly interesting small talk, and an occasional revelation or two, all set to the requisite watering eyes and nose-blowing that come with eating hot wings.
 Guests routinely forget the questions that are posited, thrown off completely by the intensity of the hot sauces.

 With such a foolproof foundation, there really are no bad Hot Ones episodes.
-But because it’s so guest dependent, certain shows stand high above the crowd.
-Here are the best of the bunch, so far.
+But because it’s so dependent on guests, certain shows stand high above the crowd.
+Here are the best Hot Ones episodes so far.

 It’s tough not to throw Will Ferrell in any list involving laughter.
 While this episode starts out a bit cagey, it really opens up a few wings in.
 Ultimately, Ferrell is his freewheeling self and clearly can’t cope with some of the spicier wings, sipping milk often.
 “I’m glad I’ve already had all three of my children,” Ferrell says before patting some XXX sauce on a wing.
 “Because this will render you impotent.”

 In fairness, Shaquille O’Neal would probably be funny even if he was just sitting in front of a camera reading Chaucer.
-Regardless, this episode from season eight is fantastic, fit with Shaq packing his own gallon of milk on to the set.
-The former basketball star’s faces while devouring the chicken are priceless and the guy is clearly a well-trained ham, built for the camera.
-Sadly, the big fella can’t get through all ten wings, which places him on the show’s hall of shame list.
+Regardless, this episode from season eight is fantastic, fit with Shaq packing his own gallon of milk onto the set.
+The former basketball star’s face while devouring the chicken is priceless, and the guy is clearly a well-trained ham, built for the camera.
+Sadly, the big fella can’t get through all 10 wings, which places him on the show’s hall of shame list.

-It’s nice to see Trevor Noah in the hot seat, as The Daily Show host is usually the one doing the interviewing.
-Noah drops some serious knowledge — and opinions — trash talking beef jerky, championing political satire, and encounters with Chrissy Teigen.
+It’s nice to see Trevor Noah in the hot seat, as the former The Daily Show host is usually the one doing the interviewing.
+Noah drops some serious knowledge — and opinions — trash-talking beef jerky, championing political satire, and encounters with Chrissy Teigen.
 There’s even a great anecdote about being stuck on a rollercoaster.
 Oh, and he admits that his favorite kind of spicy food is the kind that dances across his tongue like Fred Astaire.

 Astrophysicist Neil deGrasse Tyson is a tremendous Hot Ones guest.
 As you’d expect, there’s plenty of space talk, set to funny quips about the various sauces.
 Tyson is as convivial as they come, chatting about fine wine and dropping some glorious science en route.
 Never would you expect the guy to say something like, “I took two bites, bitch!”